-Building a model 4-stroke combustion engine from Smithsonian
+Building the model 4-stroke combustion engine from Smithsonian

 Last summer, I found this “Smithsonian Motor-Works” set at a garage sale.
 Once built, it models a 4-stroke internal combustion engine.
 I’d shelved it for a rainy day and rediscovered it last weekend while cleaning the basement.
 The girls were out - time for a little father/son bonding!